elastic/eui/packages/website/README.md

 a search server.

-Because the search index is generated in build time, it means that searching is not possible when running the development sever.
+Because the search index is generated in build time, it means that searching is not possible when running the development server.
 Please refer to the [Building the website](#building-the-website) section to learn how to build the documentation site locally and serve it to use local search.